milesbowles/Match-Maker/README.md

 #### Disclaimer

-All content is scraped from [Curiosity.com](https://curiosity.com/)
+All demo user images are sourced from the web.

 #### Enjoy!